OpenTechSchool/html-css-beginners/core/portfolio.md

 What we already know so far is how to change a color and how to make the text align to the center.
 As you probably already have understood, the other values of text-align are left, right and justified; by default the value is left.
-When text-align is set to "justify", each line is stretched so that every line has equal width, and the left and right margins are straight (like in magazines and newspapers).
+When text-align is set to `justify`, each line is stretched so that every line has equal width, and the left and right margins are straight (like in magazines and newspapers).
 An important decision to make is which font we are going to use for the project.
 You can specify the type of font with the font-family property.

-There are two types of font family names: generic family: a group of font families with a similar look (like "Serif" or "Monospace") font family: a specific font family (like "Times New Roman" or "Arial") To specify your font you have two ways.
+There are two types of font family names: generic family: a group of font families with a similar look (like `Serif` or `Monospace`) font family: a specific font family (like `Times New Roman` or `Arial`) To specify your font you have two ways.
 One way is to use a common family-font (one with a high probablity that all users have on their machines) called a "web-safe" font.
 Or use a font-face rule.
 That's a new property that allows a designer to include font-family on